-4 Feature-Sensitive Data Fitting
+5. Feature Sensitive Data Fitting

-To model data or attributes over the simplex spline based volume, it is much more desirable to have a data-fitting tool in addition to modeling tools as presented above.
-In this section, we propose a feature-sensitive data fitting algorithm.
-That means the fitting algorithm can represent the data over the volume accurately and recover the features with as few control vectors and bases as possible.
-Also, the geometry of the volume is recovered simultaneously.
+To model data or attribute over the simplex spline based volume, it is much more desirable to have a fitting tool in addition to modeling tools as presented above.
+In this section, we propose a feature sensitive data fitting algorithm.
+That means the fitting algorithm can represent the data over the volume accurately and recover all the features with as few control vectors and bases as possible.
+Also the geometry of the volume is recovered simultaneously.
 Note that in the following section, we mainly discuss how to fit an unstructured volume.
-In fact, it can be any format, consisting of a set of points with associated attributes (i.e., (x,y,z,d_1,\dots,d_n)).
-Figure 6(a) shows the spx model from the fluid dynamics research community.
-In order better to show the advantages of our fitting algorithm, we upsample the spx dataset from 2,896 sampling points to 15,832 points.
+In fact, it can be any format, consisting of a set of points with associated attributes (i.e., $(x, y, z, d_1, \dots, d_n)$).
+Figure 7 shows the spx model from the fluid dynamics research community.
+In order better to show the advantages of our fitting algorithm.
+We upsample the spx dataset from 2896 sampling points to 15832 points.